-Office Hours: Wednesday 10:30 A - 11:15 A, or by appointment
+Office Hours: Monday 11:15 P - 12:15 P, or by appointment

 Who am I: A chemical physicist interested in surface optico-physical interactions and mildly interested in (1) thermodynamical (2) unstable systems; (3) producer, composer, orchestrator, pianist, sequencer, and conductor.
-I guest conducted with the Chicago Sinfonietta in 2012 and 2014.
-My vocal ensemble also has recorded three compact discs.
+I guest conducted with the Chicago Sinfonietta in 2016 and 2014.
+My vocal ensemble also recorded three compact discs.
 One of my songs was doubly tracked on a Grammy award winning CD in 2004.
 Since then it has been covered by five other groups, including 2015.